Intensive Institute on Science Fiction Literature:

 Award-winning SF author and scholar Chris McKitterick leads the course.

-Satisfies KU Core Goal 6, "Integration and Creativity," and serves as a capstone course for English majors.
-Available to undergraduate and graduate students.
-English graduate students can take up to two 600-level courses for credit.
+Satisfies KU Core Goal 6, "Integration and Creativity," and serves as a capstone course.
+Available to undergraduate and graduate students. graduate students can take up to two 600-level courses for credit.
 Ask your advisor for details about how the various ways to enroll best fit your needs.

 Diversity and Disability

 Everyone enjoys equal access to my offerings, and we actively encourage students and scholars from diverse backgrounds to study with us.
-All courses offered by Gunn Center faculty are also available to be taken not-for-credit for professionalization purposes by community members (if space is available).
+All courses offered by Center faculty are also available to be taken not-for-credit for professionalization purposes by community members (if space is available).
 Click here to see my Diversity Statement.

 The Academic Achievement and Access Center coordinates accommodations and services for all eligible KU students.
 If you have a disability for which you wish to request accommodation and have not contacted the AAAC, please do so as soon as possible.
 Their office is located in 22 Strong Hall; their phone number is (785)864-4064 (V/TTY), or email them at email@example.com Feel free to contact me privately about your needs in this course.

-In non-pandemic years, we usually bring in guest scholar-instructors, experts in the field with association with the Center.
-In addition, the Center's Founding Director James Gunn used to join us on occasion, and Director Chris McKitterick is available throughout the Institute for consultation and informal get-togethers when we're not all just trying to stay alive!
+In non-pandemic years, McKitterick usually brings in guest scholar-instructors, experts in the field with association with the Center.
+In addition, my Founding Director James Gunn used to join us on occasion, and Director Chris McKitterick is available throughout the Institute for consultation and informal get-togethers when we're not all just trying to stay alive!